How Long Does It Take to Complete Probate and Receive Inheritance from a Will in NSW?

 Understanding the Probate Process in NSW

-The duration to obtain a grant of probate in NSW can vary.
-After submitting the probate application, it may take a few weeks or even months for the grant to be issued, contingent on the Registry’s caseload and the completeness and accuracy of the application.
+The time needed to obtain a grant of probate in NSW can vary.
+Once the application is lodged, the Supreme Court generally processes straightforward matters within about 4 to 8 weeks, depending on the Registry’s caseload and the accuracy of the documents filed.

-Once granted, the executor may begin administering the estate, including calling in assets, paying liabilities, and distributing assets or money to the beneficiaries.
-Executors and beneficiaries should prepare themselves for the administration of an estate to take months, especially if the estate involves multiple large assets, creditor claims, or is contested by beneficiaries.
+After probate is granted, the executor can begin administering the estate.
+This includes calling in assets, paying liabilities, and distributing assets or money to beneficiaries.
+Executors and beneficiaries should be aware that full administration usually takes 6 to 12 months, and longer if the estate involves multiple properties, business interests, creditor claims, or is contested by beneficiaries.

 Administering the Estate: Roles and Responsibilities